Altinn/altinn-studio/development/README.md

 # Development

+The development environment consist of several services defined in docker-compose at the root.

+- `studio-loadbalancer` which is a simple nginx-container using `nginx:alpine` directly, just used for development.
+- `studio-designer` which is the actual build artifact with the .NET backend and the react-apps.
+- `studio-repos` which is gitea with some custom config.
+- `studio-db` which is a postgres database used by both `studio-designer` and `studio-repos`.

 ## Setup script

 Run the setup script in this folder with node.
 This script should be immutable, so that it can be run multiple times